Notice to Volunteer Organizations Regarding the New Volunteer Screening Program (VSPN)

-Proof of Edmonton residency is required for applicants requiring a Vulnerable Sector check.
-Documentation must be provided verifying a current Edmonton address.
-This can include a recent utility, electricity, gas or telephone bill, bank statement, property rental agreement, insurance policy documents (life, auto, residential), etc. dated within that last 90 days.
-The Edmonton Police Service cannot conduct a Vulnerable Sector Check for individuals not residing in Edmonton.
+Proof of residency is required for applicants requiring a Vulnerable Sector Police Information Check.
+Documentation must be provided verifying a current address and can include a driver’s licence, a recent utility, electricity, gas or telephone bill, bank statement, property rental agreement, insurance policy documents, etc. dated within the last 90 days.

 Please note that a Police Information Check requiring a Vulnerable Sector Check can only be conducted by a police service.

 All emails and phone messages received outside of regular business hours will be returned on the next business day.

 *If this version does not work, please use the Non-fillable Police Information Check Application Form

 Please refer to the FAQs to obtain more information about obtaining a Police Information Check and about fingerprinting services.